hasibamin95/Image_captioning/README.md

 # Image_captioning

-prepare_photo.py - extracts features from all the images of the dataset using a pretrained VGG model and stores in a file titled 'features.pkl'
+prepare_photo.py - extracts features from all the images of the dataset using a pretrained model and stores in a file titled 'features.pkl'

 prepare_text.py - writes the image identifiers and captions from the dataset to a file titled 'descriptions.txt'